agathoklisx/libved/README.md

     HAS_USER_EXTENSIONS, HAS_LOCAL_EXTENSIONS,
-    HAS_PROGRAMMING_LANGUAGE (the building of the language is handled by the this Makefile automatically, otherwise it should be compiled explicitly: note that this specific target language, it can use libcurl) HAS_TCC (this option requires libtcc installed)
+    HAS_PROGRAMMING_LANGUAGE (the building of the language is handled by the this Makefile automatically, otherwise it should be compiled explicitly: note that this specific target language (Dictu), it can use libcurl) HAS_TCC (this option requires libtcc installed)

-  The code uses an object oriented style, though it is just for practical reasons as permits mostly code organization, simplicity, abstraction, compactness, relationship, and especially quite a lot of freedom to develop or overridde functionality.
+  The underlying code uses an object oriented style, though it is just for practical reasons as permits mostly code organization, simplicity, abstraction, compactness, relationship, and especially quite a lot of freedom to develop new or overridde the existing functionality.
     A generic comment:
       But the main advantage of this approach is that there is no global state;
       the functions act on an instance of a type, or if not, simple their scope is narrow to a specific job that can not change state to the environment.

       In this whole library, there is neither one out of function scope variable.
+      In the sample application is one (as it is required by the signal handlers).

       In short, a compact, unified and controlled environment, under a root structure, with functions that act on an own and known type or|and expected and sanitized